UIUC-iSchool-DataViz/is445_spring2021/syllabus.md

 # Assignments and Evaluation

-Students will be graded based on a combination of assignments (70%: 40% standard prose/code assignments and 30% weekly visualization reports) and a final project (30%).
+Students will be graded based on a combination of assignments (70%: 40% (maximum) standard prose/code assignments and 30% weekly visualization reports) and a final project (30%).
 The final project will be a capstone to the course, and will have greater flexibility in software packages and data sources.
-This project will be introduced in Week 8.
+This project will be introduced around Week 8.

+There will be opportunities for extra credit in the homework and final project portions.
+The *maximum* homework score is fixed at 40% (even with extra credit included).

 **In summary, your grades consist of:**

-| 40% | Standard assignments in prose or code form
+| 40% | Standard assignments in prose or code form (40% is the MAX grade, even with extra credit)
 | 30% | Weekly visualization reports
 | 30% | Final project